matthiasn/talk-transcripts/Hickey_Rich/ImplementationDetails-mostly-text.md

 Hi.

-[Audience member: I was thinking about this tbd]
+[Audience member: I was thinking about this TBD]

 Yes